 The Magic Wand got a glow-up over the years, becoming curvier, softer, and more ergonomically comfortable for all body parts.
 It also quickly earned a reputation as one of the best pleasure products, loved by women of all ages for its ability to deliver the ultimate orgasm.
 Because of this, Hitachi wanted to distance themselves from the product.

 While the 60s and 70s became the “free love” era and masturbation was seen as liberation, sex toys were still very taboo in Japan, where Hitachi was headquartered.
-Not wanting to be associated with manufacturing the world’s favorite sex toy, they got USA-based Vibratex on board to take over sales and marketing of the coveted wand.
+Not wanting to be associated with manufacturing the world’s favorite sex toy, they got USA-based Vibratex on board to take over sales and marketing of the coveted original plug-in wand.
 Hitachi continued to manufacture it, but the Hitachi brand name was removed from the packaging.
 Eventually, after several evolutions including the Rechargeable version in 2015, the Plus version released in 2019, and the brand new Mini version from 2022, Hitachi & Vibratex continue to give us the modern and still-beloved Magic Wand of today!